 5.3.5.
+Landing point decision

-Decision on landing point
+A. Determination of landing point

-- A. Determination of landing point At least three judges at or near the target will determine the point of landing. - B. Observation of first contact with the target In addition to these three judges, two other judges will be positioned at approximately 10 m from the target to observe which part of the body made first contact with the ground. - C. First point of contact observed not on the AMD
+At least three judges at or near the target will determine the point of landing.

+B. Observation of first contact with the target

+In addition to these three judges, two other judges will be positioned at approximately 10 m from the target to observe which part of the body made first contact with the ground.

+C. First point of contact observed not on the AMD